PostgreSQL INTEGER Data Type With Examples

 fee INT NOT NULL);

 The table consists of three columns: std_id, name, and fee.
-The std_id and fee columns are initialized with the INTEGER data type to store the numerical values:
+The std_id and fee columns are initialized with the INTEGER data type to store the numerical values while the name column is of type TEXT:

 img